Charting the Chinese sky

 FOUR COLOURFUL CHARACTERS

-The Chinese divided the zodiacal region of the sky into four quarters, as shown at the right (click on it to see the original on the British Library’s website).
-Each quarter was associated with a cardinal point of the compass and with a season, and each was given the name of a mythical creature.
+The Chinese divided the zodiacal region of the sky into four quarters, as shown at the right (click on it for a British Library page on the Chinese sky).
+Each quarter was associated with a cardinal point of the compass and a season, and each was given the name of a mythical creature.
 Confusingly, there is more than one possible translation for several of the names, since they are very ancient and the original meanings are now uncertain.
 Each quarter contains 7 of the 28 xiu, or lunar mansions.
 The four sections of the sky are as follows:

 1. The Blue (or Azure) Dragon of the east, cang long or qing long (its colour is sometimes described as green rather than blue); associated with spring.
 It consists of stars in the modern constellations Virgo, Libra, Scorpius, and Sagittarius.
 The dragon’s heart was represented by what the Chinese called the fire star, Huo, the modern Antares.